Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 An animated GIF showing that the distances from points to their projections onto a line change as the line rotates.
 The line of best fit is the one in which the sum of the square of these distances is minimized.
 Source: amoeba, StackExchange user.[^amoeba]
 {: style="font-size: medium;"}

 Another benefit of finding the first principal component of a dataset is that it allows us to *reduce* the dimensionality of our dataset from two dimensions to one.
-We call the point on a line that is nearest to a given point the **projection** of that point onto the line; in the figure above, the projection of each point onto the line is shown in red.
+In the figure above, the projection of each point onto the line is shown in red.
 As a result, the projections of a collection of data points onto their first principal component gives a one-dimensional representation of the data.

 Say that we wanted to generalize the ideas above to three-dimensional space.
 The first principal component would offer a one-dimensional explanation of the variance in the data, but perhaps a line is insufficient to this end.
 Maybe the points all lie very near to a plane (a two-dimensional object), and projecting these points onto the nearest plane would effectively reduce the dataset to two dimensions.